-Given the broad characterization of the properties of an ultrametric described earlier, the generalization to be mentioned within this subsection rests on merely altering the type of partition allowed in the sequence, $\mathcal{P}0, \mathcal{P}1, \ldots, \mathcal{P}{n-1}$ .
-Specifically, we will use an object order assumed without loss of generality to be the identity permutation, $O_1 \prec \cdots \prec O_n$ , and a collection of partitions with fewer and fewer classes consistent with this order by requiring the classes within each partition to contain contiguous objects.
-When necessary, and if an input constraining order is given by, say, inperm, that is not the identity, we merely use the input matrix, prox\input = prox(inperm,inperm); the identity permutation then constrains the analysis automatically, although in effect the constraint is given by inperm which also labels the columns of membership.
+Given the broad characterization of the properties of an ultrametric described earlier, the generalization to be mentioned within this subsection rests on merely altering the type of partition allowed in the sequence, $\mathcal{P}0, \mathcal{P}1, \ldots, \mathcal{P}{n-1}$.
+Specifically, we will use an object order assumed without loss of generality to be the identity permutation, $O_1 \prec \cdots \prec O_n$, and a collection of partitions with fewer and fewer classes consistent with this order by requiring the classes within each partition to contain contiguous objects.
+When necessary, and if an input constraining order is given by, say, inperm, that is not the identity, we merely use the input matrix, prox_input = prox(inperm,inperm); the identity permutation then constrains the analysis automatically, although in effect the constraint is given by inperm which also labels the columns of membership.

-The M-files introduced below remove the requirement that the new classes in $\mathcal{P}t$ are formed by uniting only existing classes in $\mathcal{P}{t-1}$ .
-Although class contiguity is maintained with respect to the same object order in the partitions identified, the requirement that the classes be nested is relaxed so that if a class is present in $\mathcal{P}{t-1}$ , it will no longer need to appear either as a class by itself or be properly contained within some class in $\mathcal{P}t$ .
-The M-files for constructing the collection of partitions respecting the given object order are called partitionfnd\averages.m and partitionfnd\diameters, and use DP to construct a set of partitions with from 1 to n ordered classes.
+The M-files introduced below remove the requirement that the new classes in \mathcal{P}t are formed by uniting only existing classes in \mathcal{P}{t-1} .
+Although class contiguity is maintained with respect to the same object order in the partitions identified, the requirement that the classes be nested is relaxed so that if a class is present in \mathcal{P}{t-1} , it will no longer need to appear either as a class by itself or be properly contained within some class in \mathcal{P}t .
+The M-files for constructing the collection of partitions respecting the given object order are called partitionfnd_averages.m and partitionfnd_diameters, and use DP to construct a set of partitions with from 1 to n ordered classes.
 The criteria minimized is the maximum over clusters of the average or of the maximum proximity within subsets, respectively.
-In the alltt listing below, we note that the collection of partitions constructed using both M-files is actually hierarchical and produces exactly the same order-constrained classification we have been working with all along.
+In the verbatim listing below, we note that the collection of partitions constructed using both M-files is actually hierarchical and produces exactly the same order-constrained classification we have been working with all along.
 This will not necessarily (or even usually) be the case for other data sets we might consider.

 '''

 [membership,objectives] = partitionfnd_averages(supreme_agree)

 membership =

-2

-2

-2

-2

 1

 1

 1

-1

-1

-2

-4

 3

-3

-3

-2

-2
+5 4 4 4 3 2 2 1

+6 5 4 4 3 2 2 1

+7 6 5 5 4 3 2 1

+8 7 6 5 4 3 2 1

 1

-1

-5

-4

-4

-4

-3

-2

-2

-1

-6

-5

-4

-4

-3

-2.

-2.

-1

-5

-4

-3

-1

-6

-1

-8

-7

-6

-5

-4

-3

-2

-1

-1

-8

-6

-5

-4

-3

-2

-1

 objectives =

 0.5044

 0.3470

 0.3133

 0.2833

 0.2633

 0.2300

 0.2200

 0.2100

-0

 [membership,objectives] = partitionfnd_diameters(supreme_agree)

 membership =

 2

-2

-2

-2
+3 3 3 3 2 2 1 1

+4 3 3 3 2 2 1

+5 4 4 4 3 2 2 1

+6 5 4 4 3 2 2 1

 1

+7 6 5 5 4 3 2 1

 1

-1

-1

-1

-3

-3

-4

-3

-3

-3

-2

-2.

-2.

-1

-1

-5

-4

-3

-2

-4

-4

-5

-2

-2

-6

-4

-4

-3

-1

-1

-7

-5

-4

-3

-2

-6

-1

-1

-8

-7

-6

-5

-4

-3

-2

-1

-1

-9

-8

-6

-5

-4

-3

-1

 objectives =

 0.8600

 0.4600

 0.3800

 0.3300

+0.2900

 '''